She is the protagonist of the epic breast cancer survivor story.

 Photo Credit: Karen Choudhary

 I was diagnosed with breast cancer in February 2007.
 Nearly four years ago.
-And four years of breast cancer treatment is a lot . . . → Read More: There Is More That Unites Us
+And four years of breast cancer treatment is a lot of hospitals, doctors, and blood tests.
+A lot.
+And during the hours and hours of my life that I sit in hospital waiting rooms, I often look round the room and observe the other patients. . . . → Read More: There Is More That Unites Us

 The Dallas Morning News published an article yesterday by Kim Horner exploring the growing concern about pinking and pinkwashing.
 In “Merchandise tie-ins to breast cancer awareness have some seeing red over all that pink,” Horner speaks to those in support of, and those concerned about, all the pink.
-From . . . → Read More: “Seeing Red Over All That Pink”
+From pink rubber duckies to Smith & Wesson handguns with pink grip, the article hints at that fine line between where is the money going and what kinds of ethics should be used to market breast . . . → Read More: “Seeing Red Over All That Pink”

 According to an article in The Vindicator by Kristine Gill, Susan G. Komen for the Cure stands firm that there is not enough pink.
 Carrie Glasscock, manager of corporate relations, states: